How to Get Your First Creative Job in Advertising

 If the agency won’t pay you, and you really are as good as you say you are, do the work for free.
 Not for months, not even weeks, but ask for an opportunity and show them how you would attack it.
 Agencies rarely turn down an offer of free help, and you may just wow them enough to get some paid work.
 It may even lead to a job.
 Consider your time a valuable investment in your future.

 Go to Industry Events

 Finally, get into the habit of mingling.
-It’s sometimes called schmoozing, but whatever it’s called, you need to get yourself out there.
+It’s sometimes called networking or schmoozing, but whatever it’s called, you need to get yourself out there.
 Look on your local Egotist and you’ll soon see a list of weekly events taking place in your area.
-Join the local Art Directors' Club, or do a search for advertising lectures near you.
+You can also try Meetup groups for industry-related events.
+Join the local Art Directors' Club or do a search for advertising lectures near you.
 Get out to as many of these as you can while you’re looking and make sure you have something memorable to give people when you do connect.

 Tap Into LinkedIn